-If a student withdraws from his original course and applies for an award in respect of another course, we may, at our discretion, make an award for the new course.
-The student will be expected to satisfy us that he acted with good sense when making his original choice of course and when choosing his new course.
+If a student withdraws from their original course and applies for an award in respect of another course, we may, at our discretion, make an award for the new course.
+The student will be expected to satisfy us that they acted with good sense when making their original choice of course and when choosing their new course.